Cajac/picoCTF-Writeups/picoCTF_2019/Forensics/Investigative_Reversing_0.md

 There are some flag data appended at the end of the PNG image.
 Be aware that `xxd` shows all non 7-bit ascii-data as `.` (dots).
 So `0x80` in the flag data is shown as `.` rather than `€`.

-Next, lets check the binary
+Next, let's check the binary
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/picoCTF_2019/Forensics/Investigating_Reversing_0]
 └─$ file mystery